Magnesium diboride superconducting cables!

 -250°C, which will use a cryogenic tube with cooling fluid to house the superconducting wire.

 Additional tests will be completed to test its current and voltage capacity as well.
-The scientists are going to test the high-current capability at CERN, and then high voltage tests will be completed at Nexans in Germany.
+The scientists and electricians are going to test the high-current capability at CERN, and then high voltage tests will be completed at Nexans in Germany.
 After these tests, the research will be taken into a real national grid to monitor how the cable behaves for long periods of observations.
 As far as they can tell, there should be no problems integrating the cable into existing infrastructure.

 Image: “Magnesium diboride promises superconducting cables for the grid”: Natalie Daniels, Materials World Magazine, 2 Nov 2016